Supravisor/Gitpod-Forecast/README.md

-# Status: Style each container
+# Status: Media queries for viewport

 This app forecasts GitPod usage availability for the next thirty days.